-Proposed Development
+8.1 Proposed Development

-8.1 The study site forms Phases 5 and 6 of the outline consent for residential development (3/2015/0895).
-Phase 5 occupies the east side of the study site where it has been determined that there will be no potential effects on any designated heritage assets.
+- 8.1.1 The study site forms Phases 5 and 6 for residential development (3/2022/0317)Phase 5 occupies the east side of the study site where it has been determined that there will be no potential effects on any designated heritage assets.
 The following assessment of impact will focus on Phase 6, the layout for which is provided in Appendix 2.

-The height of all plots is proposed as two storey with the exception of plots 222 and 223 which will be 2.5 storey.

-Assessment of Impact
+The height of all plots is proposed as being two storeys with the exception of plots 222 and 223 which will be 2.5 storey.
+The proposed development has been designed to keep in mind the street typologies that characterise the area; being a mix of single storey dwellings, two-storey contemporary dwellings and traditional cottages set within a rural landscape.
+The addition of greenspaces and landscaping buffers within the development have been implemented within designs to ground the development more firmly within its rural context and provide screening to mitigate any impact. - 8.1.2 The materiality of the development has taken into consideration predominance of slate gable roofing, red brick, natural stone and render within the local built landscape.
+The intention of the development is to provide high-quality built housing designed to be locally distinctive to ground itself more firmly within the surrounding built environment and to be contiguous with previous phases.
+For more information, please refer to the accompanying Design and Access Statement prepared by Baldwins.

+8.2 Overview of impact

-- 8.2 Local authorities have a duty under the 1990 Planning (Listed Buildings and Conservation Areas) Act (section 66[1]) to have special regard to the 'desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.
-The NPPF expects local authorities to have access to significance and impact assessments to inform these duties (paragraphs 194 and 195). - 8.3 Impact is assessed according to different levels, from neutral to beneficial with a range of degrees of harm, from slight to substantial.
-Where substantial harm will be caused, for example by the total demolition of a listed building or a building that contributes to the character of a Conservation Area, local authorities should normally refuse consent, unless the criteria set out in the NPPF are met (paragraph 201).
+- 8.2.1 Local authorities have a duty under the 1990 Planning (Listed Buildings and Conservation Areas) Act (section 66[1]) to have special regard to the 'desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses'.
+The NPPF expects local authorities to have access to significance and impact assessments to inform these duties (paragraphs 207-208). - 8.2.2 Impact is assessed according to different levels, from neutral to beneficial with a range of degrees of harm, from slight to substantial.
+Where substantial harm will be caused, for example by the total demolition of a listed building or a building that contributes to the character of a conservation area, local authorities should normally refuse consent, unless the criteria set out in the NPPF are met (paragraph 214).
 For proposals where the harm is 'less than substantial', the Local Authority is expected to weigh the harm to significance against the public benefits of the scheme.

-Designated assets
+Designated Assets